MercuryWorkshop/wisp-protocol/protocol.md

 ### Client Message
 The client does not need to send a payload.

-### Note on Authentication Behavior:
+### Note on Authentication Behavior
-When both extensions for password and key authentication are sent by the server, the client must assume that authentication is required but may pick which method to use.
-In the client message, the client only provides one response for the selected authentication method.
-If only a single extension for password or key authentication is sent by the server, it means that authentication is mandatory with that method only.
-If the server does not send any extensions for authentication, it means that no authentication is required at all.
+On the server message for each extension for authentication, there is a field that indicates whether or not that particular auth method is required.
+If no authentication methods are required, or if the extensions for authentication are not present on the server, the client will assume authentication is optional.
+If either key or password auth is required, the client must prompt the user for their credentials.
+If both methods are indicated to be required, the client may choose which one to use.

 ## HTTP Behavior
 Since the entire protocol takes place over websockets, a few rules need to be in place to ensure that an HTTP connection can be upgraded successfully.